 Good communication is not a given, sometimes you have to make an effort by thinking carefully about what you say and how you say it.
 Continuing to pay attention to the development of your professional communication skills will provide you with a more pleasant and relaxed contact with your partners and better cooperation.
 You no longer make these 9 communication mistakes.
 Nice is it not?

-I know this all easy to say, but in practice we oftentimes fail, simply because we are humans.
-We will be making mistakes everyday.
+I know this is all easy to say, but in practice, we oftentimes fail, simply because we are humans.
+We will be making mistakes every day.
 If you are in a position where your boss is the daily culprit, then you are not to be envied.
 It is not that you can show him this list and ask him or her to act accordingly.
 Has this been going on for some time?
 Then take action.

-I recommend you to start making money on the side and prepare your escape from the corporate jungle.
-I have published a review of a life changing opportunity, that everybody can pursue.
+I recommend you start making money on the side and prepare your escape from the corporate jungle.
+I have published a review of a life-changing opportunity, that everybody can pursue.
 It can be accessed by clicking here.